SillyTavern/SillyTavern-Content/README.md

 Official content repository.
 Use the "Assets" extension in SillyTavern to download these files into your installation.

 All rights to copyrighted works are reserved by their respective owners.
+You should gain their permission if you'd like to redistribute these assets outside of SillyTavern's ecosystem.
 Please refer to the list below.

 # Artist credits